Adjustment of status

-Adjustment of status in the Immigration and Nationality Act (INA) of the United States refers to the legal process of conferring permanent residency upon any alien who is a refugee, asylum seeker, nonpermanent resident, conditional entrant, parolee, and so forth.
+Adjustment of status in the Immigration and Nationality Act (INA) of the United States refers to the legal process of conferring permanent residency upon any alien who is a refugee, asylee, nonpermanent resident, conditional entrant, parolee, and others physically present in the United States.

 Filing and Approval Process

 In order to apply for permanent residency, the applicant must not be "removable" from the United States.
 If he or she is the beneficiary of an approved immigrant petition (family or employment-based), the priority date must be current (if applicable).